 Rosie is a mother and photographer from the Uk.

 Rosie specialises in photographing natural and un-retouched portraits, mostly of women and nearly always on 35mm film.
+Rosie lives and works in Bristol, UK.

 Interview for Refinery29 U.K about her recent involvement in Girls Uninterrupted, an exhibition which featured female artists from around the globe focusing on censorship and women's issues: